jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_drilldown_eventlogs.md

 ---

-Investigate items in the event log on the Windows server.
+## Event Logs grid

-### Event Logs grid
+Investigate items in an event Log.

-Select the type of log and date range and click View Events.
+Select the type of log and date range and click **View Events**.

 To display the full text from the message column, click an event in the grid.

-### Event Log details
+## Event Log details
-To display the full text from the message column, click an item in the Event Log grid.
+Click an event in the Event Log grid to display Event Log details.

 {% include links.html %}